What is Indoor Mailmatch?

 Are there awards for performing well in Indoor Mailmatch?

 Live Results will be posted on the Archery Canada website throughout the competition.
 The top 3 archers in each category will be awarded a medal for their achievement.
-Additionally, a Gold Medal is award to the top score within each Archery Classification (only the highest ranking medal will be awarded).
+Additionally, a Gold Pin is award to the top score within each Archery Classification.
 Classification groups are as follows:

 |Classification||Score Range||Classification||Score Range|